 Generally tasks involving calculations with numbers have been competed well, although this has varied between the non-calculator and calculator sections.
-Some learners have competed the non-calculator section well, demonstrating a clear knowledge and ability to apply the underpinning skills but then not performed as well when applying the skills to problem solving tasks and the opposite has also been noted where learners have performed poorly when unable to use a calculator but have performed well on problem solving tasks.
+Some learners have competed the non-calculator section well, demonstrating a clear knowledge and ability to apply the underpinning skills with full mathematical calculations and working out being evidenced, but then not performed as well when applying the skills to problem solving tasks.
+The opposite has also been noted where learners have performed poorly when unable to use a calculator but have performed well on problem solving tasks.

-Similarly, equivalences between fractions, decimals and percentages often appears to be a challenge for many learners, particularly where it is evident that the learners do not have a sound understanding of, and the ability to apply the underpinning skills and particularly in applying the skills to problem solving tasks.
+Specific areas that have appeared problematic for learners include; equivalences between fractions, decimals and percentages particularly where it is evident that the learners do not have a sound understanding of, and the ability to, apply the underpinning skills and particularly in applying the skills to problem solving tasks.